dawkin/udacity_object_detection_project/Write_up.md

 # Project overview
 This project is showing a variety of method to train a neural network over a given dataset.
-The neural network is train for object detection.
+The neural network is trained for object detection.
 The objection detection module of a self driving vehicle is such an important module.
 This module help the vehicle to be aware of its surrounding.
 This way a vehicle can detect obstacle to avoid.